Han-Lee93/hw-Han-Lee93/HW03/HW3.md

                      )
     ) #Recode to student and not a student

-#These are a set of ggplots showing a scatterplot of student, not a student and no responses
+#3 scatter plots of student, not a student and no responses
 a <- ggplot(Q5set.1) +
   aes(x = Total_green,
       y = Total_comp,